rajeshwarpatlolla/ionic-timepicker/README.md

 **$scope.timePickerObject** is the main object, that we need to pass to the directive.
 The properties of this object are as follows.

 **a) inputEpochTime** (Optional) : This the input epoch time to which the time will set initially.
 Default value is current hour.
-This is mandatory if you wish to show this on the button before opening the popup.
+This is mandatory if you wish to show the time on the button, even before opening the popup.

 **b) step** (Optional) : This the minute increment / decrement step.
 Default value is `15`